Piano Sonata in A minor, D 537 (Schubert): I. Allegro ma non troppo

-A minor.
-In sonata form.
+The first movement is in sonata form.
 The exposition modulates to the submediant, F major, rather than to the usual mediant, C major.
 The recapitulation begins in the subdominant, D minor, and most of the recapitulation's second group is in A major before a short coda returns to the minor mode for the movement's ending.

 II.
 Allegretto quasi andantino

-E major.
-A five-part rondo with an unconventional key scheme as follows:
+The second movement is a five-part rondo with an unconventional key scheme as follows: